Follow Your Dream: An Essential Guide to RVing for Beginners in 2023

 1. Go through your departure checklist before you leave

-As an RV beginner, it’s good practice to have departure & arrival checklists.
-There are so many areas to pay attention to that you don’t want to forget an important step.
-Start with safety first by checking your hitch setup, hazards, make sure everything it secured inside & out and all of your hoses and connections are put away.
+Since I am a solo RVer and an RV beginner, it’s good practice to have departure & arrival checklists.
+There are so many areas to pay attention to that you want to remember an important step.
+It would be best to start with safety by checking your hitch setup, and hazards, ensuring everything is secured inside & out and all your hoses and connections are put away.

 2. Choose your Campsite & then Plan Your Route